 If you live in a mostly north-facing house or apartment, a simple and effective way to immediately brighten your rooms is by selecting the correct paint color.
 In this natural light home design, north-facing rooms have a cooling effect on colors, so you’ll want to avoid already subdued tones such as blues, greens, and greys.
 Instead, choose colors with warm base notes, such as yellows and oranges (and all the peaches, ochres, and umbers in between) like this example:

 Work your windows

 Windows are key for controlling how much light enters your house.
 As a guide, the higher the top of your window, the more light will enter into the room.
 The depth to which this useful light enters the room is about 1.5 times that of the window head height.
 Increasing window heights will naturally increase the light penetrating a room, like this example:

-Another great way to gain more natural illumination is to add a carefully positioned skylight, like this:
+Another great way to gain more natural illumination is to add a carefully positioned skylight.